 Madeinterranea Suites — If you’re after a little bit of luxury on your trip to Málaga, then this is the place for you.
 They have a number of spacious and comfortable rooms on offer, a restaurant on site, and a fantastic breakfast included in the room rate.
 They also can organise and airport shuttle.
 Click here to see their latest prices!

 The Lights Hostel — If you’re travelling on a budget, solo, or just want to meet other travellers during your time in Málaga, then this is the place for you!
 They have a range of dorm and private rooms available to suit all budgets and an extensive breakfast available at an additional cost.
 They also organise social events in the evenings.
 Click here to see their latest prices!

-Airbnb — Finding a private room or apartment on Airbnb can be a great alternative to more traditional hotels and hostels, especially if you’re interested in staying in the city for a longer period or want a more local perspective.
+Airbnb — Finding a private room or apartment in Malaga on Airbnb can be a great alternative to more traditional hotels and hostels, especially if you’re interested in staying in the city for a longer period or want a more local perspective.
+This private room in a local area is one of the many great options.
 There are numerous properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!

 Not quite what you’re looking for?
 Click here to browse other hotels in Malaga!

 Málaga might be an incredibly popular tourist destination, however, that doesn’t mean that the city has been overrun with sun seekers at the local’s expense.
 In fact, spending 2 days in Malaga is a great way to get an authentic, local Andalucían experience while still having a relaxing beach holiday.

 When travelling in Malaga, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads